Nom Wah Tea Parlor

 Related Web Results

-Nom Wah Tea Parlor in Chinatown, New York
+Nom Wah Tea Parlor in New York Chinatown: open since 1920

-Nom Wah Tea Parlor first opened at 13–15 Doyers Street in 1920 as a bakery and tea parlor.
-For most of the 20th century, Nom Wah served as …
+Located in the heart of New York City’s Chinatown at 13 Doyers St. … Nom Wah Tea Parlor first opened at 13–15 Doyers Street in 1920 as a bakery and tea parlor.

 Reviews